AlexFalappa/nb-springboot/README.md

         - reactive handler classes
         - classes implementing `InfoContributor`
         - classes implementing `HealthIndicator`
+    -  File templates for `@Controller` and `@RestController` annotated classes allow to generate error handling methods
     -  New code templates:
         - in Java files for web request mapping annotations and webflux router functions beans
         - in configuration properties files for commonly used sets of properties